tstrand/lamdevelopment/index.markdown

 date: 2016-08-18 01:29:00 Z
 position: 0
 header-text: LAM Development
-header-subtext: Bringing solar to New York State
+header-subtext: Bringing solar to communities across New York State
-bullet1-title: Efficient
+bullet1-title: Community Focused
-bullet1-body: Solar energy is quickly becoming the most efficient source of power to produce
+bullet1-body: We work with communities throughout New York to provide access to clean, sustainable solar energy.
+Our mission is to make this process as easy as possible for local stakeholders.
+Every solar solution is tailored to the specific needs of the community we partner with.
-bullet2-title: Affordable
+bullet2-title: Clean, Cost-Effective Energy
-bullet2-body: By harvesting solar on an ideal plot, costs are driven down for consumers everywhere
+bullet2-body: Solar energy is quickly becoming the most efficient source of power, reducing energy costs through 100% environmentally friendly electricity generation.
-bullet3-title: Safe
+bullet3-title: A World-Class Team
-bullet3-body: Solar is 100% environmentally friendly, and safe for any neighborhood to use
+bullet3-body: When you work with LAM Development you are working with the very best in the industry.
+Our experienced team strives to make the transition to solar as simple as possible for our partners by sharing our expertise and putting your community first.
-section1-title: LAM knows solar
+section1-title: What We Do
-subsection1-title: We're the best in the business
+section1-body: LAM Development brings solar power to local town and city governments, helping reduce their annual energy costs by switching to a clean energy source.
+Through our tested process municipalities can cut their annual expenses and increase their tax base, while reducing local pollution and protecting the environment.<br/><br/>By leveraging our partnerships with utilities, construction firms, and real estate companies, LAM Development is able to quickly and efficiently meet the power needs of our clients.<br/><br/>Our knowledge and experience as the premier New York State solar developer allows us to bring together the right partners to maximize benefits for both the municipality and the environment.
-subsection1-body: The adoption of renewable energy alternatives in New York State has been stagnant relative to many other states around the country.
-In order to combat this problem, Governor Cuomo has instituted one of the most aggressive energy programs to spur the development of cleaner energy facilities.<br/><br/>LAM Development sees New York State as an area with great potential, and an area where we have the opportunity to make a substantial positive impact.
+section1-link: Read more about us &rarr;
-subsection1-link: Read more about us &rarr;
+section2-title: We bring people together
-section2-subtitle: We partner with the best in the business
+section2-subtitle: to create a brighter future
 layout: index
 ---